 Master's Research: Abstracts By Our Graduates

-As the culmination of their tenure in the Master of Arts in English and Joint Master of Arts in English and Women’s and Gender Studies degree programs, Brandeis students prepare a significant research paper under the supervision of two faculty readers.
+As the culmination of their tenure in the Master of Arts in English and Joint Master of Arts in English and Women’s, Gender, and Sexuality Studies degree programs, Brandeis students prepare a significant research paper under the supervision of two faculty readers.

 We invite you to explore the abstracts posted here, listed alphabetically by student.
 Please join us in celebrating the work of our master’s students.